anic17/Newtrodit-LCL/README.md

 Screen mode isn't fully supported and you may find features missing, and if you are using a dumb terminal Newtrodit will fail to run.

 If you don't know what any of that stuff mean you don't have to worry about it.
-Newtrodit should run just fine on your Terminal :)
+Newtrodit should run just fine on your terminal.

 # Build
 The easiest way to build Newtrodit is to use the `make` files.